MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-operational-procedures.md

 - To avoid the need to manage service principal credentials or API keys, use managed identities instead of service principals to access Key Vault whenever possible.

-- Retrieve secrets at application startup, not at deployment time or runtime.

 - Implement coding patterns to ensure that secrets are re-retrieved when an authorization failure occurs at runtime.

 - Apply a fully automated key-rotation process that runs periodically within the solution.